 So is anyone else finding themselves in the throes of summer craziness?
 Between May 30 and June 18, I will be home for exactly 3 days.
 And not even full days.
 Parts of days.
 Most of which involve lots of laundry and re-packing.
 My family and I are heading to Seattle this morning for a family vacation (which wouldn’t be complete without a few book signings!)

-You’ll need a 3-lb. beef roast, a 16-oz. jar of pepperoncinis, and 4-5 cloves of garlic.
+For these beef sandwiches, you’ll need a 3-lb. beef roast, a 16-oz. jar of pepperoncinis, and 4-5 cloves of garlic.
 Oh, and some kosher salt and freshly ground black pepper.
 You can also add a little packet of Italian Dressing if you like as well.

 A note on the peppers: These are not hot spicy peppers, they have a very mild bite to them, but mostly they are just small, and pickled, and tangy.
 You can usually find them in the condiment aisle at the grocery store, near the roasted red bell peppers, pickled vegetables, and pickles.
 They are awesome sprinkled on salads and sandwiches!
 The particular jar in this picture doesn’t have the word Pepperoncini on it, but usually it does!
 So just look for that in the store and you’ll know you’ve got the right thing.

-Since there seems to be a lot of discussion about peperoncini vs other peppers, we wanted to add this picture.
-Notice that they are bright yellowish, sliced (although you can find them whole as well) and they clearly say “Peperoncini.”
-But even if they aren’t labeled as Peperoncini, you can grab a bottle that looks like this and it should be the right thing.
-Hopefully that is clear enough for everyone :)
+Since there seems to be a lot of discussion about pepperoncini vs other peppers, we wanted to add this picture.
+Notice that they are bright yellowish, sliced (although you can find them whole as well) and they clearly say “Pepperoncini.”
+But even if they aren’t labeled as Pepperoncini, you can grab a bottle that looks like this and it should be the right thing.
+Hopefully that is clear enough for everyone 🙂

 If you want to make these into sandwiches, you’ll also need some nice buns (don’t we all??) and slices of provolone cheese.

-Heat about 2 tablespoons of oil (olive…vegetable…it doesn’t really matter) in a pot or high-sided skillet over high heat.
+Heat about 2 tablespoons of olive oil in a pot or high-sided skillet over high heat.
 While the oil is heating, rub some kosher salt and freshly ground pepper evenly over the pot roast and then sear it on all sides until you have a nice, brown crust on the meat.

 Toss in some minced garlic…